-Though Madhubani is age old art form but it recieved recognition in 1970 when an artist Jagdamba Devi from Mithila was awarded by Indian President.
+Though Madhubani is age old art form but it received recognition in 1970 when an artist Jagdamba Devi from Mithila was awarded by Indian President.
 One such renowned artist is Bharti Dayal who has been awarded National award and various other awards also.
 The second image in this post is her artwork.
 Her artwork is a perfect blend of heritage style and contemporary work.
-Her paintings will be exhibit at the World Conference of Religions in Brussels in 2014.
+Her paintings will be exhibited at the World Conference of Religions in Brussels in 2014.

-A big Salute to all these women who are trying to keep our heritage and art alive and are pride of our Nation.
+A big Salute to all these women who are trying to keep our heritage and art alive and are a pride of our Nation.

 Hope you loved knowing about this beautiful Indian art form!!